MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 ### Wrap up and References

-This document has shown some simple steps for exploring the Hyper-V PowerShell module as well as some sample use cases.
-For more information on the Hyper-V PowerShell module see the Reference Guide found here <!—Insert Reference Guide --> .
+This document has shown some simple steps to explorer the Hyper-V PowerShell module as well as some sample scenarios.
+For more information on the Hyper-V PowerShell module, see the Reference Guide found here <!—Insert Reference Guide --> .

 ## Next step: ##
 [Step 10: Backup your virtual machines](step10.md)